luisenoz/luisenoz.github.io/_posts/2020-11-10-Ch2-FromDLtoTrain.md

-# From DataLoader to Application
+# From DataLoader to a Trained Model

 ## From Data to DataLoader
 **DataLoaders** is a <ins>class</ins> that just stores whatever **DataLoader** <ins>objects</ins> we pass to it and makes them available as *train and valid*.